-First up we explore the property, taking a walk along the river searching for Palm Cockatoos, Antilopine Wallaroos and the Common Spotted Cuscus.
-There is plenty more flora and fauna to keep us engaged and we end up at a natural rock bridge.
+We explore the property, taking a walk along the river searching for Palm Cockatoos, Antilopine Wallaroos and the Common Spotted Cuscus.

 After packing up camp we continue through Lakefield National Park spotting the abundant wildlife as we go.
 We explore Old Laura Homestead which is a superb example of early property in this area.

-This morning we start with a visit to the historic cemetery, railway park and restitution rock.
-A spot of morning tea before we take a guided tour of the incredibly informative James Cook Museum.
-After lunch we head out to Archer Point to see some spectacular views of the coastline and the reef before we drive on to Black Mountain and marvel at its unique building blocks.
+This morning we start with a walk to through the railway park, to restitution rocks and along the front.
+You might like to grab a coffee before we take a look around the incredibly informative James Cook Museum.
+After lunch we head out to Archer Point to see some spectacular views of the coastline reef before we drive on to Black Mountain and marvel at its unique building blocks.

-A short drive on to our final camp at the iconic Lion’s Den Hotel.
-We camp by the creek so you can go for a dip or talk a look at the pub and museum.
+A short drive takes us to our final camp at the iconic Lion’s Den Hotel.
+We camp near the creek so you can go for a dip or take a look at the pub and museum.
 This evening we are provided with our farewell meal and we reminisce on the adventure we’ve been on.